-- This type of dividends gives extra time to the company which is the difference between the dividend declaration date and payments date.
+- This type of dividends gives extra time to the company, which is the difference between the dividend declaration date and payment date.

 Some of the disadvantages are as follows:

 - It is not a good sign for the company as an investor, and other stakeholders will think that the company has a cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. issue.

-- If shareholders are required to pay tax on dividend then they have to sell some shares because in this dividend, shareholders don’t receive cash.
+- If shareholders are required to pay tax on dividends, then they have to sell some shares because, in this dividend, shareholders don’t receive cash.

 - If the share price increase, then technically, the company has to pay an excess dividend as compared to the dividend declared.

-Some of the important points are as follows:
+Some of the essential points are as follows:

 - It is one of the types of dividend in which dividend is paid in the form of shares rather than cash.

-- It is not taxable at the time of receipt of dividend it will be taxable at the time of sale of shares.
-It means capital gain tax will be applicable in scrip dividends in case of dividend income tax.
+- Scrip Dividend is not taxable at the time of receipt of dividends.
+It will be taxable at the time of sale of shares.
+This means capital gain tax will be applicable in scrip dividends in case of dividend income tax.

 - In this type of dividend company issue promissory notes to the shareholders of the company;